aimms/how-to/Articles/334/334-data-optimization-libraries.rst

 Step 2
 ^^^^^^
-The next step is to correctly transfer the data to the global declaration of the library.
+Next we'll transfer the data to the global declaration of the library.

 In the main model there is a parameter (``s_Supply``) that describes the supply of the sources (``s_Sources``).
-When transferring the data, the supplies must be linked to the correct sources.
-This is done with element mapping, see the following code:
+When transferring the data, we must link supplies to the correct sources with element mapping:

 .. code-block:: aimms